ZipCPU/zipcpu/README.md

 The Zip CPU is a small, light-weight, RISC CPU.
 Specific design goals include:

 - 32-bit.
 All registers, addresses, and instructions are 32-bits in length.
-While the byte-size itself was at one time 32-bits, the CPU now handles 8-bit bytes like all other CPUs

 - A RISC CPU.
 Instructions nominally complete in one cycle each, with exceptions for multiplies, divides, memory accesses, and (eventually) floating point instructions.